Provable Training Data Identification for Large Language Models: Introduction

 The extensive deployment of machine learning models has driven an ongoing demand for large-scale datasets, which has raised significant legal challenges, including copyright disputes \citep{bartz2024, disney2025}, data privacy concerns \citep{GDPR2016misc, CCPA2018report}, and issues of data contamination from evaluation benchmarks \citep{sainz-etal-2023-nlp, balloccu-etal-2024-leak}.
 These concerns raise the importance of identifying a specific, well-defined set of data allegedly used in training.
 For instance, Strike 3 alleges that Meta infringed on at least 2,396 of its copyrighted films in its lawsuit \citep{strike2025}, a claim with potential statutory damages exceeding \$350 million.
 To resolve such high-stakes disputes, claims must be supported by credible evidence that strictly controls the risk of false positives.
 This underscores the need for methods that provide rigorous statistical guarantees for identifying training data.

-To this end, prior studies \citep{shi2024detecting, zhan2024mia, zhang2025finetuning} have developed various methods to detect training data in large language models (LLMs) and vision-language models (VLMs).
-These methods typically rely on computing a prediction score (e.g., perplexity or entropy) for level-set estimation without theoretical guarantees.
-A recent approach \citep{hu2025a} proposes to construct knockoff statistics to control the false discovery rate (FDR) (i.e., the expected proportion of false positives among the identifications).
-However, this approach requires access to model gradients, which are unavailable in black-box settings.
-Additionally, the difficulty of constructing effective knockoffs makes it susceptible to violating its assumption of a symmetrically distributed statistic, resulting in invalid FDR control.
-These limitations motivate us to design a distribution-free method that provides rigorous FDR control under both white-box and black-box settings.
+To this end, prior studies \citep{shi2024detecting, zhan2024mia, zhang2025finetuning} have developed various methods to detect training data from large language models (LLMs) and vision-language models (VLMs).
+These methods typically compute a detection score (e.g., perplexity or entropy) for a given sample and infer whether it was used in training via level-set estimation, without providing any theoretical guarantee.
+Moreover, due to the scale and complexity of LLMs/VLMs, instance-wise inference is statistically intractable for providing rigorous evidence for the identified training data \cite{zhang2025position}.
+In high-stakes settings such as legal disputes or privacy auditing, this lack of error control limits their practice as credible evidence.
+This motivates us to design a provable method for training data identification that provides rigorous control over the false identification rate (FIR) of the selected set.

-In this work, we introduce \method{} (\textbf{\abbr}), a novel method to discover training data with a strict FDR guarantee.
-Our approach begins by computing a detection score (e.g., perplexity) for each data point and then uses a non-training calibration set to construct p-values through conformal inference.
-To improve power, we mitigate the conservativeness of the Benjamini–Hochberg (BH) procedure by introducing a subtraction estimator that approximates the data usage proportion to scale the p-values.
-The scaled p-values are then passed to the BH procedure \citep{benjamini1995controlling,benjamini2001control} to yield the final identified training set.
-We provide rigorous theoretical guarantees that \abbr{} strictly controls the FDR with distribution-free, finite-sample guarantees.
-The resulting approach is model-agnostic and applicable in both white-box and black-box settings, while easily integrating with existing detection methods, making it a practical tool for training data identification.
+In this work, we formally define the problem of training data identification by shifting the focus from instance-wise classification to set-level identification, thereby enabling provable error control.
+For this problem, we introduce \method{} (\textbf{\abbr}), a distribution-free method for training-data identification with provable \metricabbr{} control.
+Our approach first computes detection scores for each data point and then constructs valid p-values via conformal inference, assuming the calibration set and test non-members are from the same distribution.
+To improve power, we further estimate the training-data proportion in the test set via a Jackknife-corrected Beta boundary (JKBB) estimator, and use it to rescale the p-values before applying the Benjamini--Hochberg procedure \citep{benjamini1995controlling,benjamini2001control}.
+We provide rigorous theoretical guarantees that this data-dependent scaling preserves valid \metricabbr{} control, while substantially increasing the power.
+The resulting method is compatible with both black-box outputs and white-box gradient-based scores, and is complementary to existing detection methods, making it a practical tool for training data identification.